wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/implementation-recommendations/includes/9-exercise.md

     ![Clone](../media/8-clone.png)

-3. Locate the zip file that you just downloaded.
-Right click on it in Windows Explorer and select **Extract All...**
+3. Locate the zip file that you downloaded.
+Right-click on it in Windows Explorer and select **Extract All...**

 4. Navigate to the extracted folder and open the **PowerPlatformConnectors-master** folder.